nyu-cs-gy-6533-fall-2022/base/Assignment_1/requirements/Assignment-1_Images.md

         // You can do this way
         image1.save("path_to_disk/changed_pic.ppm");

-        //You also can do it in the "C++ way" ofstream imageFile;
+        // You also can do it in the "C++ way"
+        // You do not need to implement this, it is sufficient if your class just has a "save" function for storing files! ofstream imageFile;
         imageFile.open("path_to_disk/changed_pic.ppm");
         if (imageFile.is_open()) {